needle-sbi/needle-sbi/docs/setup/usage.md

  - **Task shows as complete but results look wrong**

     → LAW only checks file existence, not correctness.
 Use `--remove-output 0,a,y` on the relevant task to force a re-run.

+ - **Luigi spawn/pickling**

+    → If running on ARM Arch Macbook you need to set `--workers 1` to avoid issues with patched worker callbacks.

 ### Using `b2luigi run`